cmjarreau/react-tic-tac-toe/README.md

 - clone repo
 - npm install
 - npm start
+- game is running on http://localhost:3000. open this URL in browser to play

 *if app fails to start, remove node_modules and re-run npm install, npm start